libtcod/libtcod/buildsys/scons/README.md

 scons develop_all MODE=RELEASE ARCH=x86_64
 ```

-On Mac this script will always make a universal build, ignoring `ARCH`.
+On MacOS this script can make a universal build with `ARCH=x86.x86_64`.

 Windows has the option of using the MSVC compiler (default) or MinGW compiler.
 To use MinGW set the `TOOLSET=mingw` variable.